 ZAVESCA is a prescription medicine used alone to treat adults with mild to moderate type 1 Gaucher disease.

 ZAVESCA is used only in people who cannot be treated with enzyme replacement therapy.

 It is not known if ZAVESCA is safe and effective in children under 18 years of age.

-Tell your doctor about all the medicines you take including prescription and non-prescription medicines, vitamins and other dietary supplements.
-Some medicines may affect ZAVESCA.
-ZAVESCA may affect other medicines.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+ZAVESCA may affect how other medicines work.

-New or worse hand tremors (shaky movements).
-Tremors may begin within the first month of starting treatment.
+- New or worsening hand tremors (shaky movements).
+Tremors are common with ZAVESCA and may begin within the first month of starting treatment.
 Sometimes the tremors may go away between 1 to 3 months with continued treatment.
-Sometimes a lower dose or stopping ZAVESCA is needed to help the tremors go away.
-Call your doctor if you get hand tremors while taking ZAVESCA or the hand tremors you already have get worse.
+Your doctor may lower your dose or stop ZAVESCA if you develop new or worsening hand tremors.
+Call your doctor right away if you get new hand tremors while taking ZAVESCA or if the hand tremors you already have get worse.

 The most common side effects of ZAVESCA are:

 - Memory loss

 - Unsteady walking

 - Numbness, tingling, pain, or burning of your skin